 We recognize that many factors affect the choice of dentist and therefore support your right to freedom of choice regarding your Provider.
-This assures that you have full access to the dental treatment you need from the dental office of your choice.
-You may see any Provider for your covered treatment, whether the Provider is a Participating Provider, PPO Provider, Premier Provider or a Non-Delta Dental Provider.
-In addition, you can see different Providers.
+This freedom of choice assures that you have full access to the dental treatment you need from the dental office of your choice.
+However, your out-of-pocket cost may be reduced when you see a Medicare Provider, PPO Provider or Premier Provider since these Providers have agreed to contracted fees and have agreed to receive Delta Dental's determination of Maximum Plan Allowance as payment in full.